Should You Call 911 After a Car Wreck?

 In these cases, the police and potential other emergency responders will need to be called to help clear the road or direct traffic.

-After you call 911 and receive the medical help you need for your injuries, your next important call should be to a California car accident lawyer.
+After you call 911 and receive the medical help you need for your injuries, your next important call should be to an Orange County car accident lawyer.
 The right law firm can stand up for your rights as a car accident victim and will know the best course of action for your case.